Eldon Square bus station: Stands and services

 Bus services from nearby Haymarket are predominantly operated by Arriva North East, serving destinations in the north and east of the city, North Tyneside and south east Northumberland.

-Coach services operated by National Express serve the nearby Newcastle Coach Station, with those operated by FlixBus and Megabus serving the lay-by on John Dobson Street, near to the City Library.
+Coach services operated by National Express serve the nearby Newcastle coach station, with those operated by FlixBus serving the lay-by on John Dobson Street, near to the City Library.

-As of September 2024, the stand allocation is:
+As of July 2026, the stand allocation is: